 Colon Cancer Surgery

-Surgery is often recommended to treat colon cancer.
-In some cases, it’s possible to remove an entire tumor — especially when the cancer is detected early.
-But, even if a tumor has started to spread, the outcome of treatment can still be positive.
+Surgery is often the primary treatment for colon cancer.
+In most cases, it’s possible to remove the entire tumor — especially when the cancer is detected early.
+But, even if a tumor has started to spread, treatment options are still available.

 Types of colon cancer surgery

-To determine the best approach to surgery, oncologists typically consider the size and location of a patient’s tumor, as well as the patient’s overall health.
-Sometimes, it’s possible to remove a small polyp and nothing else.
-In other cases, it’s necessary to take out part or all of the colon as well as several nearby lymph nodes.
+To determine the best approach to surgery, surgeons typically consider the size and location of a patient’s tumor, as well as the patient’s overall health.

-At Moffitt Cancer Center, we offer patients the latest advances in surgical treatment, including:
+At Moffitt Cancer Center, we offer patients the latest advances in minimally invasive surgical techniques, including:

-- Laparoscopic surgery, in which surgeons use a thin, lighted tube and miniaturized instruments to remove a tumor
+- Laparoscopic surgery (keyhole), in which surgeons use a thin, lighted tube and miniaturized instruments to remove the portion of colon containing the tumor

-- Robotic surgery, in which surgeons use the da Vinci® Surgical System to complete a colorectal resection or colectomy
+- Robotic surgery, in which surgeons use the da Vinci® Surgical System to remove the portion of the colon containing the tumor

-For every operation we perform, we take into account not only the potential outcome, but also the impact that it could have on a patient’s quality of life.
-Our advanced techniques help lower the risk of complications as well as the amount of time needed to recover from colon cancer surgery.
-Colectomies performed with the da Vinci Surgical System, for instance, typically involve less blood loss and scarring and a quicker return of bowel function than those performed using a traditional approach.
+For every operation we perform, we take into account not only the potential outcome, but also the impact that it may have on a patient’s quality of life.
+Our advanced minimally invasive techniques lower the risk of complications as well as the amount of time needed to recover from colon cancer surgery.
+Colectomies performed with the da Vinci Surgical System, for instance, typically involve less blood loss and scarring and a quicker return of bowel function than those performed using a traditional open approach.

 Colon cancer outcomes